 My Citizens, the glory that is TFD has oft’ been described as being superhuman, if not near-divine!
 Far be it from the Monarch of Modesty to disagree with the insights and opinions of His beloved TFD Nation, but a flash of insightful lightning promptly illuminated my consciousness and I was reminded of the old Superman TV show in the 50’s!
 Perry White (the editor of the Daily Planet) was clueless about Clark Kent’s being Superman and he was merciless in his frequent tirades against him!

-White’s catchphrase was “Great Caesar’s Ghost!”, as noted in the video clip below!
+White’s catchphrase was “Great Caesar’s Ghost!”, as noted in the video clip below – it really brings me back watching old-time TV likes this!
+Dig his fast patter and delivery, typical of the era!!

 So where exactly did this unusual phrase derive from?
 I’m so glad you asked, Citizen – the Sagacious One shall now expound with eloquence for your education and erudite pleasure!